dashdavid13/ruby-project-alt-guidelines/README.md

   5. Two player game
   6. Make sure to create both accounts before playing
   7. Player 1 is controlled with left, up and right arrow keys
+  8. Player 1 can shoot with the Space key
-  8. Player 2 is controlled with A, W and D keys
+  9. Player 2 is controlled with A, W and D keys
+  10. Player 2 can shoot with the Q key